Lester Salamon: Professional Activities

-Salamon holds the position of Chairman of the Board of the Community Foundation of the Chesapeake, and is on the Board of the Maryland Association of NPOs (Nonprofit Organizations).
-He is a member of the Social Science Research Council's Committee on Philanthropy and the Nonprofit Sector.
-He is also on the Editorial Boards of Voluntas, Administration and Society, Society, Public Administration Review, and Nonprofit and Voluntary Sector Quarterly.
+Salamon held the position of Chairman of the Board of the Community Foundation of the Chesapeake, and served on the Board of the Maryland Association of Nonprofit Organizations (MANO).
+He was a member of the Social Science Research Council's Committee on Philanthropy and the Nonprofit Sector.
+He was also on the Editorial Boards of Voluntas, Administration and Society, Society, Public Administration Review, and Nonprofit and Voluntary Sector Quarterly.

 Honors, Prizes and Fellowships

 In 1996 Salamon won the 1996 ARNOVA (Association for Research on Nonprofit Organizations and Voluntary Action) Award for Distinguished Book in the Nonprofit and Voluntary Action Research Writing Partners in Public Service: Government and the Nonprofit Sector in the Modern Welfare State.
 Another book of his, The Global Civil Society: Dimensions of the Nonprofit Sector, which was produced in association with a team of colleagues from around the world, won the Virginia Hodgkinson Award for best publication in the nonprofit field in 2001.
 He won the Distinguished Lifetime Achievement Award from ARNOVA in November 2003.

 In 1982, Salamon published his book, The Federal Budget and the Nonprofit Sector, which was among the first to state the scale of the American nonprofit sector and talk about the extent of government support for it.
 Dr. Salamon later completed an empirical assessment of international nonprofits, and went on to publish his observations in several books.
 He is well known for writing America's Nonprofit Sector: A Primer, a book used commonly as a college textbook.

+In 2022, the journal Nonprofit Policy Forum published a special memorial issue to honor Dr. Salamon’s legacy and lasting impact on the field of nonprofit studies.